Justin0122/VibifyClient/README.md

 ## Usage

 To use the Vibify Client, you will need to import the package and create a new instance of the client.
-You will also need to set the `VIBIFY_API_KEY` environment variable to your Vibify API key.
+You will also need to set the `VIBIFY_API_URL` and `APPLICAITON_ID` environment variables to the URL of your Vibify API server and the application ID of your Vibify application.

 ```javascript
 const Vibify = require('@vibify/vibify');